Disaster recovery in the Kubernetes cluster.

 --key=/etc/kubernetes/pki/etcd/server.key

-Stop the services kubelet
+Stop the services kubelet and docker.

 systemctl stop docker